-Once you obtain your organizational leadership degree, your salary can vary based on your industry, job title and experience.
+Once you obtain your degree, your organizational leadership job salary can vary based on your industry, job title and experience.
 Take a look at typical positions associated with this degree and their accompanying salaries — based on reported nationwide figures from PayScale, as of August 2014.

 Business manager: Managers meet the needs of a business efficiently, overseeing employees, meeting strategic goals and planning operations.
 Other responsibilities can vary depending on the business, the level of the manager and other factors.
 The median salary is $55,880.